Norbyte/bg3se/Docs/API.md

 ### StatsLoaded

 `StatsLoaded` is thrown after stats entries (weapons, skills, etc.) were cleared and subsequently reloaded.
 Stat modifications that are valid for every game session should be applied here.

-### ModuleLoading

-`ModuleLoading` is thrown after the stats manager has finished loading; this callback is deprecated and `StatsLoaded` should be used instead.

 ### SessionLoading